alonz22/asp-net-scan/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Disclaimer
+**Disclaimer**
-Please note that the ASP.NET App Scanner is a tool intended for security testing and research purposes only.
-Always seek permission from the application owner before scanning any website or application that you do not own.
-The author of this script is not responsible for any misuse or damage caused by using this tool.
+Please note The ASP.NET App Scanner is a tool intended for security testing and research purposes only.
+You must obtain explicit permission from the application owner before scanning any website or application that you do not own or do not have explicit authorization to test.
+Unauthorized scanning of websites or applications may be illegal and is strictly prohibited.

+The author of this script is not responsible for any misuse, unauthorized access, or damage caused by using this tool.
+Use the scanner at your own risk and with proper authorization.